Skip to content

 from electoral_sim import irv_election, generate_rankings

-# Generate preference rankings for 1000 voters, 5 candidates
+# Generate preference rankings from utilities

-rankings = generate_rankings(n_voters=1000, n_candidates=5, seed=42)
+rankings = generate_rankings(utilities)

-print(f"Winner: Candidate {winner}")
+print(f"Winner: Candidate {result['winner']}")

-print(f"Rounds: {len(rounds)}")
+print(f"Rounds: {len(result['rounds'])}")

 STV (Single Transferable Vote)